AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

 If users do not have the desktop application, you can download it from the Adobe Captivate Prime desktop page.
 If you are unable to download, [click here](../kb/troubleshooting-issues-with-adobe-captivate-prime-desktop-app.md).

 Once the user has finished installing the application, he/she must sign into it using their Captivate Prime learner credentials.
-The home page appears like the below screenshot.&nbsp;
+The home page appears like the below screenshot.

 Learners will not be able to use the desktop application if Social Learning is disabled for their account.